xajler/instantcoach-api/_docs/docker-dev-env.md

 ```

 ## Elaborate way

+> Note:
+>
+> Make sure that you've set correct paths in service `api.dev` volumes ([docker-compose.yml](../docker/dev/docker-compose.yml)).
+There are two paths, first path is where code is cloned and second path to your `.aspnet` folder for local https certificate.

 It would be better to start docker compose in detached mode `-d`, but it can be omitted, if there is need to look at all containers logs simultaneously.